ViBiOh/kmux/README.md

   kmux watch [flags]

 Flags:
-  -o, --output string             Output format.
+  -L, --label-columns strings     Labels that are going to be presented as columns -o, --output string             Output format.
 One of: (wide) -l, --selector stringToString   Labels to filter pods (default [])
       --show-annotations          Show all annotations as the last column (after labels if both asked)